sensorgnome-org/python-motus-api/README.md

 ## Tests

-Tests use pytest and can be run with `pytest` if development depen
+Tests use pytest and can be run with `python -m pytest` if development depen

 ## Usage